 Role of the Commission for Regulation of Utilities (CRU)

-In addition to the Health and Safety Authority, the Commission for Regulation of Utilities (CRU) (formerly the Commission for Energy Regulation)has a key role in regulating the safety of all electrical installations.
-Unlike the H.S.A., the CER regulates installations in domestic as well as workplace environments.
+In addition to the Health and Safety Authority, the Commission for Regulation of Utilities (CRU) (formerly the Commission for Energy Regulation) has a key role in regulating the safety of electrical installations.
+Unlike the HSA, the CRU regulates electrical contractors in domestic as well as workplace environments.

-Following the enactment of the Energy (Miscellaneous Provisions) Act 2006 in December 2006, the CRU’s functions were expanded in a number of areas.
-Significantly, the 2006 Act assigns the Commission responsibility for the regulation of electrical contractors with respect to safety.
-In accordance with the 2006 Energy (Miscellaneous Provisions) Act, the CRU is allowed designate bodies to carry out it’s function to monitor contractors.
+Following the enactment of the Energy (Miscellaneous Provisions) Act 2006 in December 2006, which amended the Electricity Regulation Act 1999, the CRU’s functions were expanded in a number of areas.
+Significantly, the 2006 Act assigns the responsibility to the Commission for the regulation of electrical contractors with respect to safety.